rhaido/blog/2015/07/06/soldering-answering-beginners-questions.md

 - is absolutely necessary for starters.
 This video explains you all the magic and physics behind the soldering process, heat transfer, thermal capacity, tool wattage, etc.; and it is absolutely actual even today.

+Also, there is a nice series of video about desoldering, also from PACE.
+I've learnt some tricks and techniques from there too.

+Here are the videos, from my point of view, worth watchin, including one with really professional soldering:

+-
+-
+- Curious inventor

 First PACE video contains one very important message to beginners: